datahub-project/datahub/docs/managed-datahub/slack/saas-slack-app.md

 import FeatureAvailability from '@site/src/components/FeatureAvailability';

-# Slack App
+# Slack App Features

 <FeatureAvailability saasOnly />

 ## Overview
-The DataHub Slack App brings several of DataHub's key capabilities directly into your slack experience.
+The DataHub Slack App brings several of DataHub's key capabilities directly into your Slack experience.
 These include:
 1. Searching for Data Assets
 2. Subscribing to notifications for Data Assets
 3. Managing Data Incidents